ralpheichelberger/raspi_ispy_agent_dvr_install/README.md

     <p>chmod +x install.sh</p><br/>
 start the install.sh script with sudo:<br/>
     <p>sudo ./install.sh</p><br/>
+installation takes about 2-3 minutes on a pi4 depending on internet speed

 <br/>
 log into Agent DVR via your browser at http://<ip address of pi>:8090<br/>